Jessica Long: Early life

 of the Year.
 Long trained with the North Baltimore Aquatic Club.

-Long's adoptive brother, Joshua, was adopted at the same time from the same Siberian orphanage.
+Long's brother, Joshua, was adopted at the same time from the same Siberian orphanage.

 International swimming career

 Long entered the international stage at the 2004 Paralympic Games in Athens, Greece, winning three gold medals in swimming.
 Aged twelve at the time, she was the youngest competitor on the U.S. Paralympic Team.
-One of her gold medals was the 100-meter freestyle, which she swam just 0.19 seconds ahead of Paralympic-record-holder and world-record-holder Israeli Keren Leibovitch.

 Long had 18 world record-breaking performances in 2006.
-Her performance at the 2006 International Paralympic Committee (IPC) Swimming World Championships in Durban, South Africa where she won nine gold medals for her participation in seven individual medleys and two relays.
+Her performance at the 2006 International Paralympic Committee (IPC) Swimming World Championships in Durban, South Africa, where she won nine gold medals for her participation in seven individual medleys and two relays.
 She also held five world records which made her known from outside the world of Paralympic sport.
 In 2006, Long became the first Paralympic athlete selected as the AAU's James E. Sullivan Award winner.
 She was honored as the U.S. Olympic Committee's 2006 Paralympian of the year and Swimming World Magazine's 2006 Disabled Swimmer of the Year.

 In June 2021 the US announced the 34 Paralympic swimmers who would be going to the delayed 2020 Summer Paralympics in Tokyo.
 Long was named as the lead for the women's team of McKenzie Coan, Elizabeth Marks, Rebecca Meyers and Mallory Weggemann.

 On April 14, 2022, Long was named to the roster to represent the United States at the 2022 World Para Swimming Championships.
+On April 29, 2023, Long was named to the roster to represent the United States at the 2023 World Para Swimming Championships.

+At the 2024 Summer Paralympics Long won two gold medals.
+The U.S. Olympic and Paralympic committee barred Long from the 2024 Summer Paralympics Closing Ceremony after Long questioned Christie Raleigh Crossley's disability on social media and allegations of long term bullying were made.
+Long also received a suspension from the US Paralympic Swimming National Team.